 On an annual basis, each director and executive officer is obligated to disclose, among other things, any transactions with the Company in which the director (or any organization of which the director is a partner, shareholder or officer) or executive officer, or any member of his or her immediate family, have a direct or indirect material interest.
-Based on the Company's adopted independence standards and the information provided by the directors, the Board determined at its meeting held on February 24, 2021, that all non-employee directors who served in fiscal 2020, as well as each nominee for director and those non-employee directors who will continue to serve after our 2021 annual meeting of shareholders, are independent within our guidelines and have no material relationship with the Company as defined by our guidelines.
-The Company's independent non-employee directors are Donald R. Caldwell, Charlotte C. Decker, Mark A. Douglas, Jeffry D. Frisby, Sanjay Hinduja, William H. Osborne, Robert H. Rock, Ramaswami Seshasayee, Michael J. Shannon and Fay West.
-With respect to Mr. Osborne, the Board considered the scope and nature of the business Quaker Houghton transacts with The Boeing Company, a company at which Mr. Osborne is currently serving as Senior Vice President of Operations and Total Quality for Boeing Defense, Space & Security (BDS), one of The Boeing Company's three business units, as further discussed under "Certain Relationships and Related Party Transactions," and determined per the Company's Corporate Governance Guidelines that the transactions are not material to him and do not impair his independence or present a conflict of interest on his part in connection with his service on the Board.
+Based on the Company's adopted independence standards and the information provided by the directors, the Board determined at its meeting held on February 23, 2022, that all non-employee directors who served in fiscal 2021, with the exception of Michael J. Shannon, as well as each nominee for director and those non-employee directors who will continue to serve after our 2022 annual meeting of shareholders, are independent within our guidelines and have no material relationship with the Company as defined by our guidelines.
+The Company's independent directors are Donald R. Caldwell, Charlotte C. Decker, Mark A. Douglas, Jeffry D. Frisby, Sanjay Hinduja, William H. Osborne, Robert H. Rock, Ramaswami Seshasayee and Fay West.
+With respect to Mr. Osborne, the Board considered the scope and nature of the business Quaker Houghton transacts with The Boeing Company, a company at which Mr. Osborne is currently serving as Senior Vice President of Operations and Total Quality for Boeing Defense, Space & Security (BDS), one of The Boeing Company's three business units, as further discussed under "Certain Relationships and Related Party Transactions," and determined per the Company's Corporate Governance Guidelines that the transactions between the Company and The Boeing Company are not material to him and do not impair his independence or present a conflict of interest in connection with his service on the Board.
+With respect to Mr. Shannon, the Board considered the scope and nature of the business Quaker Houghton transacts with Hexion Inc., a company at which Mr. Shannon is currently serving on the Board of Directors, as further discussed under "Certain Relationships and Related